-Places To Stay When Hiking Ryten & Kvalvika Beach
+Places To Stay When Hiking Ryten And Kvalvika Beach

-There are several places to stay when hiking Ryten and Kvalvika Beach, whatever travel style you prefer.
+There are several places to stay when hiking Ryten and Kvalvika Beach.

 When we did this hike we were camping in our lavo at Lofoten Beach Camp.
 From there it only took us fifteen minutes to drive to the parking spot by the Ryten trail head (northern trail head).
 Lofoten Beach Camp is a great and very affordable developed campground that I truly recommend.
 For 150 NOK we got a spot for our lavo, wifi and access to toilets and showers.
 It is also possible to do laundry here, which is a huge plus.
 They also have rooms and bungalows available for rent if you’re not that into tent life.
 It is located at a gorgeous white beach with an amazing view!

-It is also possible to camp in a tent out in the wild.
-If you’re doing that I suggest you camp closer to the hike, at Kvalvika Beach or by Forsvatnet lake (a lake between Kvalvika Beach and the Ryten summit).
-If you camp by Kvalvika Beach you won’t have access to water, so keep that in mind when packing if you decide to camp there.
+If you want to camp outdoors the night before/after your hike to Ryten and Kvalvika beach, I suggest you camp close to the hike, like at Kvalvika Beach or by Forsvatnet lake (the little lake between Kvalvika Beach and the Ryten summit).
+If you camp by Kvalvika Beach you won’t have access to water though, so keep that in mind when packing if you decide to camp there.

 Other Options Nearby